raspberrypilearning/naughty-and-nice/en/step_6.md

 --- collapse ---
 ---
-title: Using translate
+title: Using `translate`
 ---
 The `translate` method can be used to translate one character into another.
-It needs to be provided with a dictionary of characters, where the key is the Unicode point of the character (`ord('d')` for example), and the value is the character to replace it.
+It needs to be provided with a dictionary of characters, where the key is the **Unicode** point of the character (`ord('d')` for example), and the value is the character with which you want to replace it.

 ```python
 >>> 'gold'.translate({ord('d'):'f'})